aayudh454/Genomics_pipeline/README.md

 ```
 As such files were not provided so we skipped this step.

+#### 2. What variants/mutations can you identify in this data?
+How can you evaluate which variants are more “real” than others both from the technical and biological perspectives?

 ```
 # Create directories and set environment variables
 # Run Sentieon genomic data processing